Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

 - Money vouchers – some airlines might offer to pay compensation using money vouchers.
 You are under no obligation to accept these and can insist they pay in cash.

 - Costs can be claimed on top of the flight delay compensation in some cases – and this could include out of pocket expenses such as food, drinks and in the case of extreme delays, overnight accommodation.
 Some airlines will give food and drink vouchers on-site and may also arrange accommodation.

 - Full fare refunds – can be possible for flight delays that are longer than 5 hours.
 The same rules apply for refunds as they do for delay compensation regarding which flights are covered by EU legislation.
 You will not be able to claim both flight delay compensation and a flight ticket refund.

 What Information Do I Need to Provide to Make a Flight Delay Claim?

-The actual information you will need to provide to support your flight delay compensation will differ from airline to airline.
-However, generally you will need to provide the following:
+After an aeroplane delay, you could experience various losses.
+Therefore, it is only natural to question how to claim compensation for delayed flights.
+To make a case of this nature, you will need to provide to support your flight delay compensation will differ from airline to airline.
+However, generally, you will need to provide the following:

-- Full passenger details – including the names of all passengers, and also your postal address, telephone number and email address.
+- Full passenger details – including the names of all passengers and your postal address, telephone number and email address.

-- Airline reference number – if you have previously been given one by the airline with regard to your flight delay claim.
+- Airline reference number – if you have previously been given one by the airline concerning your flight delay claim.